 You guys are going to think I’m ridiculous, but it only take five easy steps to make gluten-free meatballs.

-- Mix all the ingredients in one bowl.
+- Add all the ingredients to a medium mixing bowl.

 Yeah, it’s that easy.
 And it’s less expensive than buying the same amount of gluten-free meatballs at the store.
 Please do yourself a favor and give this gluten-free meatball recipe a try next time you are craving them or you need a gluten-free appetizer.
 And speaking of appetizers, I have more Gluten-Free Appetizers if you need another yummy recipe.